Some of you parents, grandparents or carers might recognise the following scenario:

 Accident of excellent proportions, more like.

-As you begin scrubbing a rainbow of colour from your kitchen chairs, the four year old who spilt the paint suddenly decides she is as thirsty as a camel.
+As you begin scrubbing a rainbow of colour from your kitchen chairs, the five year old who spilt the paint suddenly decides she is as thirsty as a camel.

 ‘Mummy, I’m absolutely parched.
 I need a drink.
 I need a drink of water NOW.
 I’ll die without a drink.
 I can’t wait for a drink.
 I just CAN’T. Waiting is so hard.’